jaols/PSJumpStart/PSJumpStart/ReadMe.md

 - Another noteworthy function is the `Get-ModuleHelp`-function for getting module information.
 Try it with or without arguments.

+- A feature for cached `PSCredentials` for named systems is included.
+Run `Get-Help Get-AccessCredential` for details.

 - A set of template files is provided to jump start script creation.
 The templates comes in two main flavors, PSJumpStart and Basic.
 The basic templates does not load the module and may act as stand alone scripts while the PSJumpStart templates is using the included module.
 All templates are  `Get-Help` enabled.
 The `Template` folder also holds the `ScriptSigner.ps1` file that will sign your files with an existing code signing certificate (or create a new one).

 - A template `CMD` file is also provided for calling PowerShell scripts with `StdOut` and `StdErr` capturing.
 The primary intended use is launching PS-scripts from Task Scheduler as unhandled errors cannot be traced otherwise.
 It is a generic template and may be used to launch any PowerShell script.